Transparent Soil Modelling of Soil-structure Interaction Under Dynamic Conditions

 Applications accepted all year round

-Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in February or October.
-This PhD involves the study of transparent soil modelling of soil-structure interaction under dynamic conditions, and is supervised by Dr Nikos Nanos and Dr Mehdi Rouholamin.
+Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project, to commence in February or October.

 Soil-structure interaction is a well-researched but still largely-unexplored area of soil dynamics.
 Knowledge in the field is still mainly understood empirically and further work is needed to explore its fundamental mechanisms.
 One of the main challenges is the difficulty of direct soil-structure observations under full- or small-scale dynamic conditions.But the development of Transparent Synthetic Soil in geotechnical physical modelling is now making visualisation of physical soil models and non-intrusive, real-time measuring of internal soil displacements/strains easier, through laser-aided imaging and Particle Image Velocimetry.

 The work will include:

 - Conducting simulations of rock deformation (failure) using high force triaxial cells focusing on volcanic rocks (basalt and andesite).

 - Using new calibrated micro-seismicity sensors and methods to qualitatively track the source of the earthquakes in space and time.

 - Apply these new data to two models, to better understand the role of liquids and attenuation (energy scattering) in the rock mass (volcano).